-This node set includes nodes for sending and receiving data through an RS232 serial device, and for discovering available RS232 serial devices.
+Nodes for sending and receiving data through an RS232 serial device and for discovering available RS232 serial devices.

 RS232 Serial is a protocol for communicating between physical devices.
 These days, RS232 serial communication typically happens through a USB cable.

 With this node set, your composition can interact with (for example) —

 - The Arduino microcontroller — receive data from sensors, and send data to control LEDs and motors

 - Some modern flat-screen televisions — switch channels, change the volume, go to sleep and wake up